Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 - `BH`: Represents the Bose-Hubbard Hamiltonian.
 - `Neighbours`: Generates the list of neighbours for different lattice structures i.e. the geometry of the lattice.
-- `Operator`: Provides various matrix operations and diagonalization methods.
+- `Operator`: Provides various matrix diagonalization methods.
 - `Analysis`: Computes the physical quantities for exact or mean-field approach of Bose-Hubbard model.

 ### Command-Line Options